apache/druid/docs/content/Rule-Configuration.md

 {
   "type" : "loadByPeriod",
   "period" : "P1M",
+  "futurePeriod": "P0D",
+  "tieredReplicants" : {
+    "hot" : 2,
-  "tier" : "hot"
+    "_default" : 1
   }
+}
 ```

 * `type` - this should always be "loadByPeriod"
-* `period` - A JSON Object representing ISO-8601 Periods
+* `period` - ISO-8601 period of past data to load
+* `futurePeriod` - ISO-8601 period of future data to load
+* `tieredReplicants` - a map of String to Integer for the number of replicants in each tier
+* `replicants` - (deprecated, use `tieredReplicants`) number of replicants to load
-* `tier` - the configured historical node tier
+* `tier` - (deprecated, use `tieredReplicants`) historical node tier to load in

-The interval of a segment will be compared against the specified period.
-The rule matches if the period overlaps the interval.
+The interval of a segment will be compared against the specified periods.
+The rule matches if (now - period, now + futurePeriod) overlaps the segment interval.

 Drop Rules
 ----------